-Amber’s activism includes regularly partnering with organizations to provide vital necessities for community members in need.
-She also regularly volunteers at local soup kitchens, participates in interfaith dialogue, and advocates for the allocation of equitable resources at rallies.
-Amber has stood on the steps of City Hall, to demand expedited services for K-12 students with learning disabilities.
-A subject that hits close to home for Amber because both of her children have IEP’s and experienced significant delays in service.
+Amber also has helped many children with special needs.
+In 2017, she succeeded in securing in-home services for hundreds of children on the autism spectrum.
+She continues to advocate for the allocation of equitable resources at rallies and has stood on the steps of City Hall, to demand expedited services for K-12 students with learning disabilities.
+This subject hits close to home for Amber because both of her children have IEP’s and experienced significant delays in service, which impacted them.

 Amber earned a Bachelors of Specialized Studies from Ohio University with a Dual Major in Business and Professional Communications.
 She also earned certifications in Real Estate, Finance and Behavioral Therapy.

-- Amber was recognized as a “Woman of Distinction” by the New York State Assembly, for her achievements in fighting antisemitism, hate, bigotry and helping the community.
+Amber was recognized as a “Woman of Distinction” by the New York State Assembly, for her achievements in fighting antisemitism, hate, bigotry and helping the community.

-- New York City’s Department of Youth and Community Development (DYCD) presented Amber with the “2020 Community Mom” award for her passion and dedication to the community.
+New York City’s Department of Youth and Community Development (DYCD) presented Amber with the “2020 Community Mom” award for her passion and dedication to the community.

-- In 2021, New York City’s Department of Youth and Community Development (DYCD) honored Amber with the “Neighborhood Hero” award for her outstanding efforts in assisting the community during the pandemic.
+In 2021, New York City’s Department of Youth and Community Development (DYCD) honored Amber with the “Neighborhood Hero” award for her outstanding efforts in assisting the community during the pandemic.

 Boards & Committees

 - County Committee Member (Assembly District 45, Election District 6)